andrew henderson menu

 According to the 2024 Global Peace Index, Portugal is the seventh-safest country in the world.

-The United States ranks No. 132 on that list, just after countries like Libya, Ecuador and Brazil.
+The United States charts at 132 on that list, just after countries like Libya, Ecuador and Brazil.

-Ah… culture – this is one issue you can’t ignore.
+Ah… culture and lifestyle – this is one issue you can’t ignore.

 Tax benefits, citizenship and the cost of living aside, it’s important that you like where you live.